Sovereignty Strategies

 Privacy is not Seclusion, wtf is it then?

-Privacy is the power of an individual over its own stuff in relation to its environment
+Privacy is the power of an individual over its own possesions in relation to its environment

-There is a growing support for privacy, all over the world, there is a debate going on whether their country's constitution give the citizens the right to privacy.
-In a lot of cases, after interpretations of the law, the people conclude, that it does.
+There is a growing support for privacy across the world.
+And there is a growing debate across the world about constitutional rights to privacy.
+In a lot of cases, after interpretations of the law, the people conclude, that violating privacy is non-constitional.

 4th amendment of the USA constitution (all constitutions are based on this) is this: